CalSch/c64-tiny/README.md

 ## Build and run
 - Build: `make` which compiles, assembles, and links it with `cl65`.
 This makes the `main` file which can be loaded into a c64 emulator
+    - Run `make main` to do it step-by-step if you want
 - Run: `make run` (probably not how im supposed to do it, but it works) or use your own emulator
     - It normally runs `vice-jz.x64 -autostart main`
 - Generate qr code: `make qr.png`
+- Run `make clean` to remove generated files